 But when we were planning our trip, we wanted to create a unique Costa Rica itinerary that involved plenty of adventure, relaxation, wildlife spotting, and coffee, lots of coffee.

 Now that I’m back in the US and taking a break after being wayyy too caffeinated in this lush Central American country, it is time to show you how to plan the best Costa Rica itinerary in 10 days!

-The Best Costa Rica Itinerary in 10 Days (Without a Car)!
+The Best 10 Days in Costa Rica Itinerary (Without a Car)!